CSV

 The columns to use for the latitude and longitude coordinates is determined by:

 Looking for an exact match in column name.
-RiskScape looks for columns called
+RiskScape looks for columns called either

 longitude,long, orlonfor longitude, in that order, andlatitudeorlatfor latitude.Searching for column names that contain